narrowspark/automatic/docs/CONFIGURATORS.md

 The package only contain the tasks needed to install and configure the dependency, because Narrowspark Automatic Configurators are smart enough to reverse those tasks when uninstalling and unconfiguring the dependencies.

-Narrowspark Automatic comes with several types of tasks, which are called **configurators**: `copy`, `env`, `composer-scripts`, `composer-auto-scripts`, `gitignore` and a special configurator `post-messages`.
+Narrowspark Automatic comes with several types of tasks, which are called **configurators:** `copy`, `env`, `composer-scripts`, `composer-auto-scripts`, `gitignore` and a special configurator `post-messages`.

 ### Copy Configurator `copy`

-Copies files or directories from the Composer package contents to your application.
-It's defined as an associative array where the key is the original file/directory and the value is the target file/directory.
+Copies files or directories from the Composer package contents to your app.
+It’s defined as an associative array where the key is the original file/directory and the value is the target file/directory.

-This example copies the ``bin/check.php`` script of the package into the binary directory of the application:
+This example copies the ``bin/check.php`` script of the package into the binary directory of the app:

 ```json
 {